 Potosi Bolivia Travel Guide

-In Uyuni town itself, there is no public transit system like a metro or tram.
-For transportation Uyuni town, walking or short taxi rides fit well.
+In Uyuni town itself, there's no public transit system like a metro or tram.
+For transportation Uyuni town, walking or short taxi journeys fit well.

 Minibuses/Colectivos: Small vans or collective taxis operate on fixed routes within larger Bolivian cities like La Paz.
-These are not common or necessary for getting around Uyuni town owing to its small size.
+These are not typically common or necessary for navigating Uyuni town owing to its small size.

-Public transport in Bolivia, including long-distance buses, is generally not wheelchair accessible.
+Public transport in Bolivia, including long-cross-country buses, is generally not wheelchair accessible.
 This can pose a challenge for travelers with mobility needs.

 Uyuni town center is small, flat, and very walkable.
 Most hotels, restaurants, and tour agencies are within easy walking distance of each other.

-For travel to/from Uyuni, rely on buses or rail services from major Bolivian cities like La Paz or Oruro.
+For travel to/from Uyuni, rely on buses or rail services from major Bolivian cities such As la Paz or Oruro.

 Uyuni town lacks extensive transit systems.

-Town is compact and easily navigated on foot.
+Town is little and easily navigated on foot.

 Public transport in Bolivia is not typically accessible for wheelchairs.